 “We want to create a truly global bank, present in most countries of the world.”

-Despite the sudden fame of cryptocurrencies in the media, the CEO of the virtual bank said that, contrary to what is thought, he has not noticed a growth in demand for this currency.
+Despite the sudden fame of cryptocurrencies in the media, the CEO of the virtual bank said, contrary to what is thought, he hasn’t noticed a growth in demand for this currency.
 “I haven’t seen an increase in using cryptocurrency since 2017.
 There has been little adherence and I think one reason for this is the regulators, because they simply don’t like cryptocurrencies,” notes the CEO.

 Nikolay Storonsky spoke a little about the company’s ambitions for the near future.
 “We want to create a truly global bank, present in most countries of the world.
 We want to offer services such as insurance, credit, and even investments.
 We are going to offer everything a person needs on a daily basis.”